 I’ve always been one to seek adventure, to seek the unknown.
 So, what did I do?
 I quit my job and decided to move to Rome.
 Yes, there was a man involved that sparked the decision (and now we’re getting married!) but I’ve always had a special pull to Italy.
 I left for Rome with 4 suitcases, no savings, and no job.

 It was probably the scariest moment in my life.
 Che paura!
-Having studied Italian in university and growing up with a few words being used here and there with my mother being second generation, I have always wanted to master the language.
-And by master, I mean having Italians not realize they’re speaking with an American J
+Having studied Italian in university and growing up with a few words being used here and there with my mother being the second generation, I have always wanted to master the language.
+And by the master, I mean having Italians not realize they’re speaking with an American J

 The first few months were difficult.
 My fiancé was always out of town for business and his family doesn’t speak a lick of English.
 So, I was constantly around a group of people who only spoke Italian and didn’t understand me if I was trying to explain something in English.
-I ate, lived, and breathed Italian from morning to night.
-When there wasn’t a word I knew, I would have to mime or use other simple Italian vocabulary to get to the word I was searching for.
+I ate, lived, and breathed Italian from morning tonight.
+When there wasn’t a word I knew, I would have to mime or use another simple Italian vocabulary to get to the word I was searching for.
 Sure, it’s terrifying at first- you are completely out of your comfort zone and you feel so vulnerable and almost childish not being able to communicate in sophisticated ways you’re used to in your mother tongue.
 Friends, I can tell you that THIS is how you truly learn and master a language.

 I am coming up on my 3rd year anniversary living in Rome and all I can think is- where has the time gone?
 It has flown by.
-There has been good, bad, and extremely difficult times being in a completely new and different place, and so far away from family.
+There have been good, bad, and extremely difficult times being in a completely new and different place, and so far away from family.
 However, I can now proudly tell you that I have mastered l’italiano!
 When speaking with locals, I never get American but I usually a, “Ma di dove sei?
 Hai un accento un po’ particolare- sei spagnola o sudamericana?”

 Grazie Sofie per aver condiviso la tua storia con noi.
 Ti auguro tanta felicità!
-You can find Sofie her Youtube Channel where she chats about her life experiences and living in Rome.
+You can find Sofie on her Youtube Channel where she chats about her life experiences and living in Rome.
 Her Youtube Channel is Sofie’s World: www.youtube.com/sofiesworld

 If you liked this post you might like these too: